netdata/netdata/web/gui/README.md

-# The standard Netdata web dashboard
+# The standard web dashboard

 The standard web dashbboard is the heart of Netdata's performance troubleshooting toolkit.
 You've probably seen it before: